 Its been said that sailing is like standing in a cold shower and tearing up $100 dollar bills.
-That’s pretty accurate much of the time, except the dollar amount hasn’t been adjusted for 2014.
+That’s pretty accurate much of the time, except the dollar amount hasn’t been adjusted for 2018.
 I’ve been doused many times by both the sea and the sky, and I don’t even want to think of the money.
 That said, there is something about being around boats that makes everything seem better.
 Even a trip to the marina for a short visit lowers my stress levels and makes the day complete.
 I wish going to work did this!

 We are fairly risk tolerant people, and sailing this beautiful coast has provided us with countless opportunities to explore and learn.
-In addition to visiting the popular cruising grounds in and around Georgia Strait, we’ve circumnavigated Vancouver Island twice, and cruised north of Cape Caution four times.
+In addition to visiting the popular cruising grounds in and around Georgia Strait, we’ve circumnavigated Vancouver Island twice, and cruised north of Cape Caution seven times.
 We truly have it all here – great weather (really), deserted beaches, delightful coastal communities, sheltered waters, access to the open ocean, and scores of secure anchorages.
 We are blessed to be living on the edge of one of the great cruising grounds on the planet.
 Our aim is to share some of what we’ve seen, done, and learned here with you.

 Palomita is a 1987 Sabre 42 CB that we bought at the end of 2016.
 We spent the spring of 2017 immersed in a major refit that included a re-power before heading north as far as Campania Island for our shakedown cruise.
 So far, she has proven to be a comfortable, capable sailboat with a good turn of speed.